Before Us Lies ETERNERDY

 Image: 360 half dome edit, blood flow in the heart, Copyright Fraunhofer MEVIS

-Linking Science and Technology with Arts and the Next Generation
+Linking Science and Technology with the Arts, Humanities and the Next Generation

-Design and lead of the artist-in-residency program ”STEAM Imaging” as a conceptual framework for fostering meaningful cooperative engagement of scientists, pupils, and artists to break down disciplinary boundaries and explore flexible forms of learning and cooperation, realized together with the mathematician Sabrina Haase, starting in 2017.
+Design and lead of the artist-in-residency program ”STEAM Imaging” as a conceptual framework for fostering meaningful cooperative engagement of scientists, school students, and artists to break down disciplinary boundaries and explore flexible forms of learning and cooperation, realized together with the mathematician Sabrina Haase, starting in 2017.